adifatol/numbers-webdevelopers-should-know/README.md

 # Numbers every web developer should know

-Here are the numbers that every web developer should know!
+Here are the __numbers that every web developer should know__!

+This is still work in progress.
+Everyone is welcomed to contribute, just fork the repo and do a PR when you have something to add/fix!

 ## Summary